 NOTE: K-12 educators will be asked to use a separate travel stipend application which has not yet been opened for submissions.

-The NHERI Summer Institute will be held on June 4-6, 2018 at the University of Texas in San Antonio (UTSA) Downtown Campus.
+The NHERI Summer Institute will be held in June 5-7 2019 at the University of Texas in San Antonio (UTSA) Downtown Campus.
 K-12 educators, engineers, and researchers who want to learn more about the Natural Hazards Engineering Research (NHERI) community.
 Participants will learn about:

 All participants—early career professionals and faculty, K-12 educators and administrators, and established professionals and faculty—are welcome to attend.
 We are especially looking for participants interested in multi-disciplinary research and collaboration between experimental sites.

 During the three days, participants will have opportunities to meet with NHERI PIs, NHERI experimental site representatives, K-12 teachers, and a representative from the National Science Foundation (NSF).
 This creates a platform to discuss research grant proposal ideas and potential partnerships.